black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-Hawa-A/PROFILE.md

 ## **Interests:**

 I love tech and keeping my finger on the pulse of new advancements.
 However, aside from tech and in particular coding, I'm super creative and I'm a lover of the arts!
-I enjoy checking out art exhibitions and I enjoy creating art myself (this is what led me to make-up artistry).
+I enjoy checking out art exhibitions and I enjoy creating art myself (this is what led me to make-up artistry https://www.instagram.com/facesbyhawa/).
 I also enjoy baking and I am my family's designted birthday cake maker.

 ## **My Favourite Website:**